 The wife of a duke is always described as the Duchess, or the Duchess of ….. if distinction is required or on introduction.

-In official documents the style of The Most Noble ….. should still be used for both a duke and duchess.
+In official and legal documents the style of The Most Noble ….. should still be used for both a duke and duchess.